Twins vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Twins Betting Records & Stats

-- The Twins have been favored on the moneyline 69 total times this season.
-They've finished 41-28 in those games.
+- The Twins have gone 42-28 in games they were favored on the moneyline (winning 60% of those games).

-- Minnesota has a 39-27 record (winning 59.1% of its games) when it has played as moneyline favorites of -120 or shorter.

-- The implied moneyline probablility in this matchup gives the Twins a 54.5% chance to win.
+- The implied moneyline probablility for this matchup gives the Twins a 56.5% chance to win.

-- Minnesota has played in 107 games with an over/under set, and have combined with its opponents to go over the total 51 times (51-50-6).
+- In the 108 games in which oddsmakers have set an over/under for Minnesota, it has combined with opponents to go over the total 51 times (51-51-6).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!